haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 others.

 ## Abstraction as a support for discoverability
-There is no abstraction in vaccum.
+There is no abstraction in vacuum.
 We cannot talk about "abstraction" or "an" abstraction, only a level of abstraction.
 I cannot come in and point to a microservice and shout out "This is a very good abstraction?"
 One cannot just hide a bunch of details down there and call it abstraction.

 An important benefit from using mathematical abstractions is that you get more premises, and thus levels, about the code for free, which simplify discoverability.
-Not only they simplify reasoning, they give you tools and type systes to help you reason about the code.
+Not only they simplify reasoning, they give you tools and type systems to help you reason about the code.

 ## Compression as a support for discoverability
-Least amount of code.
+It is about writing the least amount of code to communicate an idea.
 Refactor to compressed code.
 More knowledge in less code also makes discoverability simple.